rpminspect/rpminspect/README.md

 rpminspect is the frontend tool, and librpminspect provides the inspection engine and inspections.
-The program is configured through the rpminspect.conf file and runtime data is provided by a vendor-specific rpminspect-data package.
+The program is configured through the a configuration file and runtime data is provided by a vendor-specific rpminspect-data package.
 The rpminspect-data-generic package in this source tree provides a template for constructing the vendor-specific data package.